lfrestrepog/if-docs/docs/users/how-to-import-plugins.md

 You'll need to provide the following fields:

-- `name`: the same name has to be used to refer to this plugin everywhere across the impl
+- `YOUR-PLUGIN-HERE`: the same name has to be used to refer to this plugin everywhere across the manifest
 - `method`: the class name for your plugin, e.g. `AzureImporter`
 - `path`: the path to the plugin